aherbert/gdsc-smlm/docs/analysis_plugins.rst

        Note that samples are taken in the interval :math:`[0 - \pi]` radians since the Fourier image is two-fold radially symmetric.

-.. index:: fire options
+..
+  No index

-FIRE options
+FIRE Options
 ^^^^^^^^^^^^

 .. list-table::